Skip to content

 Cloud-native mid-market

 200–2,000 employees, AWS / GCP / Azure first, EDR + SIEM in place, 1–10 named security engineers.
 Buying signal: dwell time and FP rate are tracked, not hidden.
+The operating model expands here as delivery capacity grows.

 Regulated mid-enterprise